SuhebAfkhan/Registration-form/README.md

---- This file is to describe a registration form webpage ---
+#Registration Form

+##Description
-Purpose: To simply register into the website
+To simply register into the website by creating their account.

-Technologies used: HTML, CSS, JAVASCRIPT
+###Technologies used
+ 1. HTML
+ 2. CSS
+ 3. JAVASCRIPT

+###Form requests for
-Form requests for : This form will ask the user to enter their name, Email, And create one passwoed and confirm the password.
+This form will ask the user to enter their name, Email, And create one passwoed and confirm the password.